section-engineering-education/engineering-education/content/articles/image-gallery-flask-cloudinary-mongo/index.md

 In this tutorial, you will build an image gallery with Flask and MongoDB that integrates a CDN with [Cloudinary](https://cloudinary.com/documentation/cloudinary_get_started).
 Create the backend with [Flask](https://flask.palletsprojects.com/en/1.1.x/), database with [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/), and user interface with [Flask-Bootstrap](https://pypi.org/project/Flask-Bootstrap4/).

-You will build three (3) web pages for the image gallery.
+You will build three webpages for the image gallery.
 They are:

-* Index/Landing Page
+1. Index/Landing Page
-* Upload Image Page
+2. Upload Image Page
-* View Gallery Page
+3. View Gallery Page

-> Flask is a Python web framework that allows you to build basic and complex applications quickly and easily.
+- Flask is a Python web framework that allows you to build basic and complex applications quickly and easily.

-> Flask-Bootstrap is a Flask extension that allows you to integrate [Bootstrap](https://getbootstrap.com/) into a web application effortlessly.
+- Flask-Bootstrap is a Flask extension that allows you to integrate [Bootstrap](https://getbootstrap.com/) into a web application effortlessly.

-> Flask-PyMongo is a Flask extension that bridges the gap between Flask and [PyMongo](https://pymongo.readthedocs.io/en/stable/), providing Flask applications with the functionalities to integrate MongoDB easily.
+- Flask-PyMongo is a Flask extension that bridges the gap between Flask and [PyMongo](https://pymongo.readthedocs.io/en/stable/), providing Flask applications with the functionalities to integrate MongoDB easily.

 #### Step 1: Installing the App Requirements